 It is UCC’s intention to continue to secure work placements for students in 2021 / 2022.
 We know that work placement is an important part of your programme of study here at UCC, however we will remain faithful to and consistent with Educational-sector, Public Health and Government guidelines and recommendations in place at that time.
 Please note that if you have a medical condition or for any reason do not wish to go on work placement as a result of Covid-related issues and complications you will be able to take an alternative option.
 For further details on this you should contact your placement coordinator/manager.

 The university will continue to adapt its response to this unprecedented situation as it evolves and we are working with partner institutions to assess the viability of travel in line with relevant travel restrictions and guidelines that apply for destinations.
 Your programme coordinator will be in contact with you with further details.

 Research Student FAQ

 During this time of unprecedented uncertainty, the University is keen to do everything in our power to support you and to facilitate the progress of your research.

 Although the campus has gradually reopened for research since May 18th, 2020 many of you will have had to take a break from carrying out experiments or research because of lack of access to UCC facilities, research participants, or travel restrictions.
 In this regard, many of you will have availed of a no-cost extension (to your registration period).
 As always, your supervisory team is best placed to advise on how to maintain progress with your work and writing, both now and as things continue to evolve.

 Keep in touch

-If you are continuing to work remotely, we strongly recommend that you keep in regular contact (e.g. by email/Skype) with your Supervisory team and establish a routine for remote supervision.
+If you are continuing to work remotely, we strongly recommend that you keep in regular contact with your supervisory team and establish a routine for remote supervision.
 Many of us are using Microsoft Teams, which is available on Office 365, to set up team meetings.
-It is a really useful resource to share documents, screens, and notes, as well as teleconference.
+It is a really useful resource to share documents, screens, and notes, as well as video conference.